satansdeer/satansdeer.github.com/content/legacy-posts/react_lifecycle_methods/index.md

 Initialization phase is followed by __mounting__ phase.

-First method that gets executed in this phase is `componentWillMount` and its usage is mostly same as of `constructor` – to set up initial state and default props.
+First method that gets executed in this phase is `componentWillMount` and its usage is same as of `constructor` – to set up initial state and default props.
 Warning, `componentWillMount` and other `componentWill...` methods are deprecated, use `componentDidMount` or `constructor` instead of this one.

 Next `render` method is executed.
 You are already familiar with this one.
 This method mounts component to DOM.